-The PACE framework runs on the wide area distributed infrastructure (WADI) which is used to simulate the defence information infrastructure (DII) UK's main military network.
+The PACE framework runs on the WADI which is used to simulate the DII, the UK's main military network.
 Partners from the defence industry, BAE and Thales, provided their own operational systems to ensure that the final system was realistic in terms of the information to be shared, the type of plan consistency checking and the timeliness required.
 BAE provided their GBAD BISA system.
-The GBAD BISA is the operational C2 system for the ground-based AD assets.
-It runs on the battlefield information infrastructure (BII) over the BOWMAN communication bearers.
-Thales provided the MPlanIt mission planning system used operationally to generate low level detailed air mission plans.
-NATO ICC was used for airspace management as it is the operational tool used within the joint force air component commander (JFACC).
+The GBAD BISA is the operational C2 system for the ground based air defence assets.
+It runs on the BII over the BOWMAN communication bearers.
+Thales provided the MPlanIt Mission Planning System used operationally to generate low level detailed air mission plans.
+NATO ICC was used for airspace management as it is the operational tool used within the Joint Force Air Component Commander (JFACC).
 Plans initially generated using operational systems were imported into the PACE framework though the SIE, manipulated during collaborative working sessions then exported again via the SIE to multiple legacy systems.

 In further stages plans were modified collaboratively in real time as a Link16 tactical picture feed showed a change in the tactical situation.
-These modifications were immediately displayed on the legacy systems in both the JFACC command centres and land-based AD HQs.
+These modifications were immediately displayed on the legacy systems in both the JFACC command centres and land based AD HQs.